 however, the sessions increase in duration and the tasks become harder.

 Vessel’s training began in this way with short sessions that took place

 mostly indoors.
-Tracy and Carrie describe this stage of the training
+Tracy described this stage of the training

 as short.
-The trainers ask the dog to find a smell that is just a short
+She would ask the dog to find a smell that is just a short

 distance away with little else to distract them.
 As the dogs complete